Amaury Cordeel: 2022

 Cordeel driving for Van Amersfoort Racing during the 2022 Spielberg Formula 2 round.

 Cordeel took part in 2021 Formula 2 post-season testing with Van Amersfoort Racing.
 He was later announced as one of the team's drivers for the season, initially partnering Jake Hughes and later driving alongside David Beckmann and Juan Manuel Correa.

 Cordeel finished ninth in his first feature race in Bahrain but was demoted to fifteenth for speeding in the pit lane twice.
 He then received a ten-place grid penalty and four penalty points for failing to slow for red flags during qualifying in Jeddah.
 He crashed during the sprint race and was forced to withdraw from the feature race as his car could not be repaired in time.
 At the Imola round, he crashed on his way to the sprint race grid and failed to start.
 During the feature race, he was penalised twice for speeding in the pit lane and committed six track limits violations, collecting five more penalty points.
 At the next race in Barcelona, he received another two penalty points for being out of position on the formation lap, leaving him one point away from a race ban.
 His Monaco feature race ended after hitting the wall at the final corner.
 He then received a twelfth penalty point at the Baku feature race for causing a collision with Olli Caldwell, meaning he received a ban from the Silverstone round.

-On his return to the series at the Austrian round, he achieved his highest qualifying result of the year with seventh place.
+On his return to the series at the Austrian round, Cordeel achieved his highest qualifying result of the year with seventh place.
 He was classified eighteenth in the sprint race having been handed penalties for track limits violations and overtaking under yellow flag conditions, receiving four more penalty points.
 Cordeel's form improved after the summer break; he received no further penalty points during the season and scored his first championship points at the Zandvoort feature race, finishing sixth.
 He followed this with a seventh-place finish at the Monza feature race and points in both races in Abu Dhabi, leaving him 17th in the Drivers' Championship at the conclusion of his debut season.